bootchk/solabile/index.md

 ---

 I create solar-powered mobiles and chimes.
-They work indoors, in bright light that a solar calculator requires, or less.
+They work indoors, in no more light than a solar calculator requires.
-Motorized by small DC and brushless DC motors.
+Motorized by small DC motors, including brushless types.
-Long-lived, without batteries.
+Battery-free and long-lived.
-Art and products.
+Available as art and as products.